daniel-beard/isZoomUsingCamera/README.md

 # isZoomUsingCamera

 Simple SwiftUI app that checks if Zoom is actively using the camera.

-Future work includes automatically setting Do Not Disturb when the camera usage changes.
+Can automatically toggle Do Not Disturb based on when zoom is using the camera.

 ![screenshot](Resources/screenshot.png)